philippkeller/blog-random-howtos/source/_posts/How-to-build-a-image-upload-with-draggable-reorder-rotation-and-delete-in-next-js-react-and-flask-backend.md

 }
 ```

-That's it :) Super sneaky lazy, but I don't bother doing the deletion on s3.
-I'll handle this separately as I'll need to handle aborted form submissions anyway and will run daily "delete orphaned images" job on the backend.
+That's it 😇.
+Super sneaky lazy, but I don't bother doing the deletion on s3.
+I'll handle this separately as I'll need to handle aborted form submissions anyway and will run a daily "delete orphaned images" job on the backend.

 ## Rotation

-This is somehow a nice-to-have feature because you could argue that users can do this on their laptop.
+This is somehow a nice-to-have feature, because you could argue that users can do this on their laptop.
 Thing is, many have no idea how to do this and handling image rotation in python is fun, so…

 First, add the rotate-left and rotate-right icons, I used inline svg for this.
-This is a bit ugly, but by now you probably guess how I roll: If it works, it works :)
+This is ugly but straightforward.
+And by now you probably guess how I roll: If it works, it works 😎.

-Copy-paste [this gist](https://gist.github.com/philippkeller/0705772f92fbae585ae1bc0dee773b26) into the `<!-- rotation icons -->` from the code above.
+Copy-paste [this gist](https://gist.github.com/philippkeller/0705772f92fbae585ae1bc0dee773b26) where the `<!-- rotation icons -->` is in the code above.
 This has a click handler into `handleRotateLeft` and `handleRotateRight`.
 Here's the code for both functions:

 ```javascript
 const handleRotate = async (path, direction) => {